top of page

 Senior Lecturer (Associate Professor) in Behavioural Economics

 I am an interdisciplinary social scientist with an interest in subjective well-being, female labour force participation and life course studies.
-I joined the Psychology department at City, University of London, in May 2013.
-I am the Programme Director of City's MSc in Behavioural Economics, which is offered jointly by the Departments of Psychology and Economics at City, University of London.
+I joined the Psychology department at City St George's, University of London, in May 2013.
+I am the Programme Director of City's MSc in Behavioural Economics, which is offered jointly by the Departments of Psychology and Economics at City St George's.

 I was previously a postdoctoral Research Fellow at the University of Cambridge in the Department of Sociology.
 At Cambridge, I had an Early Career Fellowship from the Leverhulme Trust and the Isaac Newton Trust, Cambridge.
 I was also a Research Fellow at Darwin College.